 It is important that the disengaged employee gets the opportunity to replace some of the disengaging experiences with new positive experiences.
 This can include clear opportunities to contribute to the organization and collaborate on problem-solving, decision making and projects.
 This approach can give the employee a voice and a forum to contribute.

 This sounds like a difficult, time and resource-intensive process, but it isn’t.
 Technology has provided a selection of employee engagement software platforms that will ease this process, even making it quite straightforward and attractively priced.

 Engagement starts with the individual employees within the team.
 This provides an upward momentum.
 As employees re-engage, their contribution and performance will increase positively affecting the team performance.
 It also provides positive pressure on the team leader to adapt and facilitate, which should be supported by a top-down strategy focusing on leadership development.

 Developing Your Leaders

-I did say earlier that the top-down strategy should be maintained, even if it isn’t the whole solution.
+I did say earlier that the top-down strategy should be maintained.
+Even if it isn’t the whole solution.
 It is crucial that the findings from pulse surveys etc be used to target training and coaching for leaders.
-The effectiveness of this approach can be vastly improved if the survey results can be mapped to the organization so an accurate picture can be drawn of team and manager specific interventions.
-It is an accepted truth of employee engagement that the direct line manager is the most significant influence on engagement.
+The effectiveness of this approach can be vastly improved if the survey results can be mapped to the organization.
+In this way, an accurate picture can be drawn of team and manager specific interventions.
+It is an accepted truth of employee engagement that the direct line manager is the most significant influence on the engagement.
 So, it stands to reason that a significant focus of the employee engagement strategy rests on developing the required skills in leaders and line managers.

 Cultivate the Ground for the Seeds of Engagement